 WELCOME!
-Thaleia Maher from Something2Offer and I have decided to join forces and co-create a series this month called What it Takes to Be a Virtual Assistant.
-She and I have had so many valuable discussions, and have shared so much valuable information, we decided to get serious about this topic and create something that will really help readers understand what a VA is, and move forward in their quest to become one.
+Thaleia Maher from Something2Offer and I have joined forces to co-create a series this month called What it Takes to Be a Virtual Assistant.
+She and I have had so many valuable discussions about being virtual assistants and working from home thtat we decided to get serious about this topic and create something that will really help readers understand what a VA is, and move forward in their quest to become one.

 These are just a few things we will be covering on Franticmommy, and Thaleia’s Something2Offer blog:

 - What it Takes to Be a Virtual Assistant: The Basics

 - What it Takes to Be a Virtual Assistant: Finding Clients

 - What it Takes to Be a Virtual Assistant: Picking Your Niche

 - What it Takes to Be a Virtual Assistant: Systems and Strategies for Sustainability (coming 8/29!)

 - What it Takes to Be a Virtual Assistant: Tools and Skills

 - What it Takes to Be a Virtual Assistant: How VA and Regular Employees Differ